k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 - Creating the k2masking keyspace in Cassandra if it does not already exist.

 - Checking if Redis is up.
-If Redis is not up, an error message is given to the user.
+If Redis is not up, an error message is returned to the user.

 - TDM 7.6 added a creation of the TDM PostgreSQL DB: